Ah, board meetings.

 As a nonprofit executive, you understand the importance of board meetings, but you also likely struggle to make them meaningful and engaging.
 You spend countless hours preparing for each meeting with your staff, but you often wonder if it’s worth it.
 Are they listening?
 Is this what they want to hear?
 Pre-meeting jitters set in as you prepare the agenda and materials.

 Nonprofit financial presentations are often the most anxiety-producing, especially if there are big initiatives afoot or if you feel your board is disengaged in financial matters.
 You want and need their input.
 You want them to know that you have the finances of the organization under control.
 But how can you wow with such “boring” numeric data to present?

-Here are four tips to help you have more meaningful money conversations at board meetings.
+Here are four tips to help you have more meaningful money conversations at your next board meeting.
 We’ve also included a level-up pro tip for each of these in case you’re feeling like a finance superhero:

 1. Know what financial information matters to your board.

 Understanding what financial data is important to your board may sound obvious, but this easy win is often overlooked.
 Have you had a conversation with your board chair or treasurer to discover what key information they’d like to see presented each meeting?
 What do they feel is critical information to share?